 Three avatar animation modes are defined for avatar call over the IMS data channel:

-- Sender-centric: the sender UE animates and renders its base avatar before sending it to the receiving UE as 2D video.
+- Sender-centric: the sender UE animates and renders its avatar representation before sending it to the receiving UE as 2D video.

-- Receiver-centric: the receiving UE animates and renders the sender UE’s base avatar.
+- Receiver-centric: the receiving UE animates and renders the sender UE’s avatar representation.

-- Network-centric: the MF animates and renders the sender UE’s base avatar before sending it to the receiving UE as 2D video.
+- Network-centric: the MF animates and renders the sender UE’s avatar representation before sending it to the receiving UE as 2D video.

 The decision of which avatar animation mode to use for avatar call is dependent on the outcome of the capability and Avatar Animation Negotiation procedure via an application data channel, as detailed in Figure A.2.3-1.